 Explain and contrast value types and reference types in C#

-In general, all types in C# can be divided into two main categories − value types and reference types.
-Let's look at each type in detail.
+In C#, all types can be divided into two main categories − value types and reference types.
+Understanding the difference between these types is crucial for memory management and avoiding common programming errors.

 Value Types